fenago/tableau-server/md/sites/Add Users to a Site - Tableau.md

 Add Users to a Site
 ===================
-Everyone who needs to access [Tableau Server]{.VariablesProductName}---whether to browse, publish, edit content or administer the site---must be added as a user.
+Everyone who needs to access [Tableau Server]---whether to browse, publish, edit content or administer the site---must be added as a user.
 Administrators have the following options for adding users: